OmniInfer: System-Wide Acceleration Techniques for Optimizing LLM Serving Throughput and Latency: Abstract

 \section{Abstract}

 Large Language Models drive a wide range of modern AI applications but impose substantial challenges on large-scale serving systems due to intensive computation, strict latency constraints, and throughput bottlenecks.
 We introduce {OmniInfer}, a unified system-level acceleration framework designed to maximize end-to-end serving efficiency through fine-grained optimization of expert placement, cache compression, and scheduling.
 OmniInfer integrates three complementary components: {OmniPlacement} for load-aware Mixture-of-Experts scheduling, {OmniAttn} for sparse attention acceleration, and {OmniProxy} for disaggregation-aware request scheduling.
 Built atop vLLM, OmniInfer delivers system-wide performance gains through adaptive resource disaggregation, efficient sparsity exploitation, and global coordination across prefill and decode phases.
-Evaluated on DeepSeek-R1 within a 10-node Ascend 910C cluster, OmniInfer achieves 616 QPM, where the unified framework reduces TPOT by 36\%, and the superimposition of OmniProxy further slashes TTFT by 38\%.
-The project is open-sourced at \url{https://gitee.com/omniai/omniinfer}.
+Evaluated on DeepSeek-R1 within a 10-node Ascend 910C cluster, OmniInfer achieves a 52\% throughput gain, reaching 616 QPM.
+Within this unified framework, TPOT is reduced by up to 36\%, and the superimposed OmniProxy further reduces TTFT by up to 38\%.